ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

 Accept: application/fhir+json
 ```

-See [DocumentReference example](DocumentReference-2-7-DocRefMedicationCard.html) as response to the Find Document Reference request.
+See [DocumentReference example](DocumentReference-2-7-DocRefMedicationCard.html) (and the corresponding [profile](StructureDefinition-ch-mhd-minimal-documentreference.html)) as response to the Find Document Reference request.

 ### Security Consideration